 - Word Search – There are plenty of word search books available for all age groups.
 You can find them in a nearby bookstore or buy them online!
 It has a set of words listed which your kid will have to find from a grid of words!
 It helps your child to learn new words and also boosts their working memory.

-- I Spy – Most of you already know about this word game for kids but let’s go down memory lane once more.
+- I Spy – Most of you already know about this word game for kids but let’s go down the memory lane once more.
 Be it your living room or the park, I Spy is a fun word game to play with your kids!
-Simply say “I spy with my eye…” and make a noise of the thing you spied or utter its first letter!
+Simply say “I spy with my eye…” and make a noise of the thing you spied on or utter it’s first letter!
 Let your child observe his/her surroundings to find what you spied!
-This word game for kids can go on for hours without you realizing it!
+This word game for kids can go on for hours without you realising!

 - Unscramble Words – This is another word for ‘Jumble words’.
 Write down a list of words on a sheet of paper and jumble or scramble the order of letters in it.
 Ask your little tot to unscramble these words.
 To make it exciting, you can also put up a timer!
 This will urge them to think critically and unravel the jumble of words.